 This alpine area, most of which is within Cleveland National Forest, offers lush meadows, tall forests, and terrific hiking, including a section of the Pacific Crest Trail.
 For more information, visit our guide to outdoor adventure in Mount Laguna and the Laguna Mountains.
-Probably my favorite trails in the area are the Big Laguna Trail and Laguna Meadow Trail Loop.
+My favorite trails in the area are the Big Laguna Trail and Laguna Meadow Trail Loop.

 Palomar Mountain is an alpine adventure destination located within easy striking distance of both San Diego and Greater Los Angeles.
 Portions of this backcountry area are located within Palomar Mountain State Park and Cleveland National Forest.

 The area offers a number of terrific mountain hiking trails, some within the national forest and others within the state park.
 A couple of good first hikes in the area are Doane Valley Nature Trail and Boucher Hill Loop Trail.

 While it’s most popular among the off-roading community, some hikes also use Nate Harrison Grade Trail to hike from nearby Pauma Valley up to the top of the mountain.

 Anza-Borrego Desert State Park is the largest state park in the United States and offers a remarkable landscape to explore via hundreds of miles of hiking trails.
 You’ll find everything from deep slot canyon hikes to mud caves and trails with Native American pictographs along the path.

 The Daley Ranch, a 3,058-acre conservation area in Escondido, California, offers over 20 miles of trails for hiking, mountain biking, and equestrian use.
 The trails wind through lush oak woodlands, coastal sage scrub and chaparral, grasslands, and riparian areas.